 Lavender is mainly associated with stimulation of the crown chakra, but can also be used with the heart and solar plexus chakras.

 Lavender is cooling, balancing, and is “Yang” energy.

-MAGICAL USES: balances chakras, business success, celibacy, conscious mind (stimulates), happiness, health (maintain), love, peace, protection, purification, sleep, third-eye chakra
+Balances chakras, business success, celibacy, stimulates the conscious mind, happiness, health (maintain), love, peace, protection, purification, sleep.

 The main difference between the two types of Organic Lavender that we carry is that the latifolia variety has more camphor and ketone content.
-This means that you should use more caution when applying to the skin undiluted, and that pregnant women and children under 5 should not use it, except in dilutions of 1% or lower.
-Please see the other safety concerns here.
+This means that you should use more caution when applying it to the skin undiluted, and that pregnant women and children under 5 should not use it, except in dilutions of 1% or lower.

 Analgesic: any medicine that reduces pain without inducing unconsciousness.